 During the last several years, the cable industry has been developing the capability to provide telephony services.
 Several of the nation's largest cable operators now offer residential and/or commercial phone service.
 We believe recent developments, including AT&T's purchase of Tele-Communications, Inc., its proposed purchase of MediaOne, Inc. and its proposed joint ventures with six other cable operators, will likely accelerate the pace of development of the voice telephony business for the cable industry.
-We are exploring technologies using Internet protocol telephony as well as traditional switching technologies that are currently available to transmit voice telephony signals over our cable network.
+We are exploring technologies using Internet protocol telephony as well as traditional switching over our cable network.
 We believe the investments we are making to upgrade our cable network will position us to provide telephony services in the future.